microcks/microcks.io/content/blog/microcks-1.7.0-release.md

 * Amplify awareness and collaboration through community calls, office hours,…
 * Ease and increase the contributions on various topics: issues, documentation, blog posts, events,..

 Remember that we are an open community, and it means that you too can jump on board to make Microcks even greater!
-Come and say hi! on our [Github discussion](https://github.com/microcks/microcks/discussions) or [Zulip chat](https://microcksio.zulipchat.com/) 🐙, simply send some love through [GitHub stars](https://github.com/microcks/microcks) ⭐️ or follow us on [Twitter](https://twitter.com/microcksio), [LinkedIn](https://www.linkedin.com/company/microcks/) and our [YouTube channel](https://www.youtube.com/c/Microcks)!
+Come and say hi! on our [Github discussion](https://github.com/microcks/microcks/discussions) or [Discord chat](https://microcks.io/discord-invite/) 🐙, simply send some love through [GitHub stars](https://github.com/microcks/microcks) ⭐️ or follow us on [Twitter](https://twitter.com/microcksio), [LinkedIn](https://www.linkedin.com/company/microcks/) and our [YouTube channel](https://www.youtube.com/c/Microcks)!

 Thanks for reading and supporting us! ❤️